 The United States military is very good at is creating community.
-That's one of the things that attrached this weeks guest, James Van-Prooyen, to sign up in the furst place.
+That's one of the things that attracted this week's guest, James Van-Prooyen, to sign up in the first place.
 This week he shares how he found himself searching for the deep community and connection the Air Force provided proved upon his retirement.

 How it all began

 James joined the Air Force in 1995, having always been drawn to the sense of camaraderie portrayed in popular culture.
 Originally, he only anticipated staying in the military for four years.